 - White nylon cable ties.

 First, drill holes for the cable ties using a hobby drill (like this one) in each of the acrylic sheets.
-Next, she used the ties to attach the sheets to the railings.
+Next, use the ties to attach the sheets to the railings.

 Create a Chill Spot

 Portable and Foldable Dog Pool

 Most dogs love water.
 This portable and foldable pool makes it super easy to create a spot where your pooch can dip his paws.
 To set up, close the drain plug and fill with water.
 When it's time to put the pool away, just empty the water and let the pool dry.
 Afterward, you can fold it up and put it away.Continue to 10 of 11 below.

 You walk your dog at least three times per day.
-But some dogs, like puppies or pets with a medical condition, need to go more often.
+But some dogs need to go more often.
 When either is the case, a grass wee pad can make life more convenient when nature calls.